What is HOURCAR?

 As a 501(c)3 nonprofit, everything we do is in service to that mission.
 We work for the common good, not just the bottom line.
 We’re not exploiting markets and extracting value; we’re envisioning a future and working to bring it to the present.
 We want to live in healthy and connected communities where everyone can get where they need to go in an efficient and sustainable manner.

 We live here, too.

-We’re across the river, not an ocean.
+We are a staff of 100% local people.
 Our office is in St. Paul and our call center is a few miles away in Roseville.
-We say ope and eat tots.
-We shovel our parking spots and sidewalks when it snows, and we stock Hourcars with extra washer fluid in the winter.
+We say ope and know how to properly eat a Juicy Lucy.
+We shovel our parking spots and sidewalks when it snows, and we stock HOURCARs with extra washer fluid in the winter.
 We can jump a car and find the parking brake.
 When you need help, we pick up the phone.

 We’re committed to our community, and that support goes both ways.
 We work hand-in-hand with great Minnesotan sponsors to get people where they need to go and support places worth going to.
 We love Minnesota, and we’re proud to do our part in building an efficient, equitable, and sustainable transportation ecosystem right here.
 As a nonprofit, we’re not just in it for the money; we’re in it for the long haul.
 We provide affordable access to efficient transportation that gets people in our community from A to B to C with lower environmental impact than a traditional network of private, single-occupancy vehicles.